dd9jn/rfc4880bis/crypto-refresh.md

   This includes the encrypted SHA-1 hash or AEAD tag if the string-to-key usage octet is 254 or 253.

 - Plain or encrypted multiprecision integers comprising the secret key data.
-  This is algorithm-specific and described in section {{algorithm-specific-parts-of-keys}}.
+  This is algorithm-specific and described in {{algorithm-specific-parts-of-keys}}.
   If the string-to-key usage octet is 253, then an AEAD authentication tag is part of that data.
   If the string-to-key usage octet is 254, a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion is appended to plaintext and encrypted with it.
   If the string-to-key usage octet is 255 or another nonzero value (i.e., a symmetric-key encryption algorithm identifier), a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536) is appended to plaintext and encrypted with it.
 (This is deprecated and SHOULD NOT be used, see below.)